 If you’re one of the 7 million American households that happens to have an insulin-dependent person member, this might be a really important change for you.
 What about the 123 million American households who don’t?

 Are you investing for retirement right now?
-One other item you should be aware of – the “Inflation Reduction Act” will impose a tax on corporate stock buybacks.
-Does your family earn $400,000 or more a year?
+One other item you should be aware of – if your family earns $400,000 or more a year?
 Congratulations, the White House now considers you among the “tax dodgers” and will soon be “cracking down on millionaires, billionaires, and corporations that evade their obligations.”

 Meanwhile, everyday Americans are still paying the “tax no one voted for.”
 According to a recent column by Dr. Ron Paul, those of us who save rather than spend our money have lost “an absolutely jaw-dropping $4 trillion since 2008.”